MicrosoftDocs/azure-devops-docs/docs/report/analytics/what-are-analytics-views.md

 ## Analytics Marketplace extension

 When you install the [Analytics Marketplace extension](https://marketplace.visualstudio.com/items?itemName=ms.vss-analytics), the following actions occur:
-- An **Analytics** hub appears in your web portal Azure DevOps Services account
+- The **Analytics views** pages appear in your web portal Azure DevOps Services account
 - Several [Analytics widgets](analytics-widgets.md) become available for use on your Azure DevOps Services dashboards
 - Several default Analytics views are created as described in the next section.